XAIPE and SALVE

 Director, Classical Studies Minor

 The Minor in Classical Studies provides students at ETSU a platform for the study of the languages, literatures and culture of ancient Greece, Rome, the Latin Middle Ages, and the Jewish and Christian societies of the ancient Mediterranean and Middle East.
-This minor is under the direction of Dr. Thomas Crofts who, with Charles Cave, teaches Greek and Latin in regular rotation.
+This minor is under the direction of Dr. Thomas Crofts who teaches Greek and Latin in regular rotation.

 Grounded in the study of one of three languages—Ancient Greek, Latin, or Hebrew*—and interdisciplinary by nature, the Classical Studies Minor offers a rigorous, well-rounded course which, in the best tradition of the liberal arts, complements any major field of study at ETSU, from the sciences to fine arts.